 LSQFUN must calculate the vector of values $f_i(x)$ and Jacobian matrix of first derivatives $\frac{\partial f_i}{\partial x_j}$ at any point x.
-(However, if you do not wish to calculate the residuals or first derivatives at a particular x, there is the option of setting a parameter to cause E04GDF to terminate immediately.)
+(However, if you do not wish to calculate the residuals or first derivatives at a particular x, there is the option of setting an argument to cause E04GBF to terminate immediately.)

+'''

 The specification of LSQFUN is:

+'''

+'''

-SUBROUTINE LSQFUN (IFLAG, M, N, XC, FVEC, FJAC, LDFJAC, IW, LIW, W, LW) $\,$
+SUBROUTINE LSQFUN (IFLAG, M, N, XC, FVEC, FJAC, LDFJAC, IW, LIW, W, LW) \,

+'''

-Note: the dimension declaration for FJAC must contain the variable LDFJAC, not an integer constant.
+Important: the dimension declaration for FJAC must contain the variable LDFJAC, not an integer constant.